Is the cost of living crisis affecting you?

 The help we can give you will depend on your circumstances.
 Our Prevention service will always try to help you stay in your own home.
 We want to support you to find the answer to your housing problem.

 Once you contact us, a Housing Options Officer will respond to your enquiry the same day (in emergency cases) or the next working day.
-They'll go through your housing options, which may lead to a Homeless application
+They'll go through your housing options, which may lead to a Homelessness assessment and application.

 If you've nowhere to stay while we try to help: